2i2c-org/team-compass/practices/development.md

 They are **encoded as GitHub Issues**.

 Most issues in our repositories are deliverables, in varying states of readiness.
-Deliverables that are added to the [Activity Board](coordination:activity-board) should have enough context and tasks that a team member can realistically close them on their own. [^invest]
+Deliverables that are added to the [Sprint Board](coordination:sprint-board) should have enough context and tasks that a team member can realistically close them on their own.
+This may include coordinating team discussing and arriving at a decision before work can be done - in either case, the person assigned to the deliverable is responsible for carring out whatever work is needed to close it. [^invest]

 [^invest]: A good resource for considering what kinds of information makes a deliverable "ready" is [the INVEST methodology](https://agileforall.com/new-to-agile-invest-in-good-user-stories).